yaymukund/grunt-simple-mocha/README.md

 If you're looking to run client-side specs with PhantomJS, you might be interested in [grunt-mocha][othermocha].

+### Updating from 0.2.x

+This task now depends on grunt 0.4.x.
+Please see the [grunt 0.3 to 0.4 migration guide][migration_guide] for more details.

 ### Updating from 0.1.x

 **Important:** If you were using 0.1.x, the task name has changed from `mocha`